-The Class of 1966 returned to campus April 22-23 for its 50th Reunion and induction into the Golden Circle.
+About 30 members of the Class of 1966 returned to campus April 22-23 for their 50th Reunion and induction into the Golden Circle.

-The class includes the first three African Americans to graduate from Guilford: James McCorkle, Linda Moore Banks and Melrose Nimmo.
-James and Linda attended reunion; family members represented Melrose, who died in 1999.
+The Class of 1966 included the first three African Americans to graduate from Guilford: James McCorkle, Linda Moore Banks and Melrose Nimmo.
+James and Linda attended reunion; a nephew represented Melrose, who died in 1999.

 In 1962, James became the first African American traditional student enrolled at Guilford, turning down a full scholarship opportunity at Morehouse College.
 After graduating with a major in chemistry and a minor in education, he joined the Peace Corps and taught in Malaysia and West Africa.
 He taught in Forsyth County Schools for 42 years and is a member of the Black Alumni of Guilford College Advisory Board.